What is the Feed-In Tariffs scheme?

 The renewable energy sources included in the scheme are:

-- Photovoltaic solar panels – panels that convert sunlight into electricity for your household.
+- Solar photovoltaic (PV) panels – panels turn sunlight into electricity.
 They don’t need direct sunlight to work and still generate electricity on a cloudy day.

-- Wind turbines – turbines that harness the power of the wind to generate electricity.
+- Wind – turbines harness the power of the wind to generate electricity.
 A typical system can easily generate more power than your lights and electrical appliances use.

 How do I apply for the Feed-In Tariff scheme?